anastasia-yaschenko/Hidden-Markov-Model/README.md

-# Hidden-Markov-Model-
-Using Hidden Markov Model to predict stock returns
+# Hidden Markov Model for predition of stock returns